kevinbtw-codes/KITTI-Multi-Object-Detection-Tracking-Detectron2/README.md

 # KITTI-Multi-Object-Detection-Tracking-Detectron2
 Multi-Object Detection and Tracking using Detectron2's pre-trained Mask-RCNN on the KITTI MOTS dataset.

+## The model currently only works well on cars.
+More pedestrian data will be added in the next update.

 **Process:**
 - Detectron2 is a library by Facebook.
 It contains many pretrained models and other useful features for CV tasks.
 - The pretrained model I have used is the "Cityscapes/mask_rcnn_R_50_FPN", which was trained on the Cityscapes dataset for instance segmentation.